Ewhurst, Surrey: Significant places

 The Church of St Peter and St Paul built in the 12th century – largely rebuilt 1838–39 due to a collapse – apart from the nave, is a Grade I listed building.

 Outlying the village, on Pitch Hill, is Marylands a Grade II* listed home by Oliver Hill, constructed in 1929–31 of sandstone with a green Swedish pantiled roof.
 It was built for M C Warner in a blend of Spanish architecture and Lutyens.
 It has been used as a film location, including for episodes of Poirot mysteries.

 There are a few listed buildings closer to the church including one at Grade II*, White Hart Cottage.
 The East window behind the altar in the church was commissioned from Archibald Keightley Nicholson as a memorial window for Captain William Ralph Frecheville who was executed after capture 9 January 1920 aged 24, in Rostov-on-Don, Russia, whilst serving as part of the Allied intervention in the Russian Civil War.

-There are several businesses in the main village, a village hall for community events and a public houses throughout including The Windmill by Pitch Hill, and at Ellen's Green and Ewhurst Green which is a continuation of the village just south of the main village.
+There are several businesses in the main village, a village hall for community events and public houses including The Bull's Head by the village green, and at Ellen's Green and Ewhurst Green which is a continuation of the village just south of the main village.